PowerCodersOrg/powercoders.org/site/content/program/_index.md

       ##### You support our teachers as assistants.

-      Teaching sessions usually take place in the mornings.
-In the afternoons, the participants focus on practising the things they learned in the morning.
-That’s where our “trainers” come

-      in, helping them individually or in groups to get their exercises and “homework” done.

-      ###### What we are looking for
+      Teachers in the classroom are supported by volunteer trainers (2+ half day commitment) to to help answer questions from the student group and provide 1:1 support during exercises.

-      * IT professionals who wants to support participants solving IT challenges
+      If you are an IT professional, like to support our participants solving IT challenges and like to work in teams, join us.

-      * Trainers who help teaching for some days in the afternoons
+      **What to expect**

+      * A classroom of students eager to learn

+      * An opportunity to stretch your own knowledge by answering questions

+      **Details**

+      * You have an understanding of some web development technologies (Javascript, CSS, HTML, Frameworks, Python, SQL, etc)

+      * We match your skills to the time in the programme where that material is covered

-      * No teaching experience needed
+      * No prior teaching experience required

       If you are interested in training our participants, please check our